ccrusius/podcast-rename/README.md

 A Podcast Renaming Application
 ==============================

-**This does not work yet.
-The returned page seems fine to me but iTunes does not handle it well.
-I think this has to do with xmerl's handling of CDATA sections.**

 Some podcasts have names with useless words in it (like "Podcast") which can't be removed in some environments (iTunes specifically).
 Changing the title is a simple matter replacing the `/rss/channel/title` element in the podcast's RSS feed XML, so